Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Accepted payment method information is shown.

-* Logged in users are able to leave product reviews here.
+* Logged in users can leave product reviews here.

-* Logged in users are able to rate products here.
+* Logged in users can rate products here.

-* Logged in users are able to edit / delete their own reviews / ratings.
+* Logged in users can edit/delete their own reviews/ratings.

 * If no reviews are present, a simple message is displayed informing the user.